elfesolution1/sara-event-and-marketing/README.md

   ```

 - **Strapi CMS:**
-  Configure Strapi CMS by setting up content types and permissions according to the ethiotelecom requirements.
+  Configure Strapi CMS by setting up content types and permissions according to the Sara Events and Marketing requirements.

 ### Usage